 Ultimate Girl’s Guide to Guatemala Travel!

 I pretty much fell in love with Guatemala right from the start.
-Though I’d heard Guatemala City was “scary,” I hired a shuttle with four other people at the airport upon arrival, & we were immediately whisked away to Antigua with two cheerful Guatemalan guys.
+Though I’d heard Guatemala City was “scary,” I hired a shuttle at the airport upon arrival, & was immediately whisked away to Antigua with two cheerful Guatemalan guys.
 Nothing scary about it.
 And the rest of my Guatemala travel journey only got better.
 Guatemala is a place that I genuinely LOVE, & know I will return to.
 It’s filled with warm, friendly people, fantastic coffee, & gorgeous landscapes.
 And I think it’s a great place for female travel…so welcome to your “Ultimate Girl’s Guide to Guatemala Travel!”

 Ultimate Girl's Guide to Guatemala Travel, Girl Who Travels the World